ketivee/.github/README.md

 # Goal Of Ketivee

-Our mission is to improve existing technology by providing tools to enhance security and functionality using AI.
+Our mission is to improve existing technology by providing AI tools to enhance security and functionality.
 Whether owned by governments, private companies, or individuals, our project aims to help everyone improve their programs. that's why we are working on this open-source project.